 Now that we understand how R will interact with the database, we can use R to perform our analysis.

-First we standardize column names, so we won't need to worry about capitalization.
+First we convert the column names to lowercase, so we won't need to worry about capitalization.

 # Standardize column names